 Early Origins of the Altane family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Altane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Altane research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Altane History in all our PDF Extended History products and printed products wherever possible.

 Altane Spelling Variations